 Internal Filtration System

 Most urns come with a removable coffee filter basket.
-An alternative would be to use disposable paper filters, which is common with older models.
+An alternative would be to use disposable paper filters, which are common with older models.

 Steel filters, on the other hand, are reusable, which makes them better for the planet.
-You need to clean them, but you can just throw them in the dishwasher.
+You need to clean them, but you can just throw most of them in the dishwasher.
 Check out our round-up of the best coffee filters.

 The majority of models on the market are made of metal – either steel or aluminum.

-Between the two, aluminum is definitely the cheaper option.
-It’s also way lighter, which is convenient if you’re going to be moving your urn around a lot.
+Between the two, aluminum is the cheaper option.
+It’s also lighter, which is convenient if you’re going to be moving your urn around a lot.

-But it can’t compare to a stainless steel coffee urn in terms of retaining heat.
+It can’t compare to a stainless steel coffee urn in terms of retaining heat.
 Plus, a stainless steel urn can last you a very long time, while aluminum is more likely to corrode after a while.
 It depends on what your needs are and what you can afford.

 Cleaning & Maintenance